-- The Service Coordination Entity is responsible for making the level of care reevaluation determinations, subject to OLTL oversight. - OLTL ensures that the annual redetermination process is completed on time and consistent with OLTL policies through the following methods: - 1.
+- OLTL ensures that the annual redetermination process is completed on time and consistent with OLTL policies through the following methods: - 1.
 A retrospective review of valid statistical sample of service plans as described in the Quality Improvement section of Appendix D. When issues are identified, OLTL follows up with the identified Service Coordination Entity and provides targeted technical assistance. - 2.
 On-site monitoring of Service Coordination Entities.
-The QMET reviews participant records to ensure the annual reevaluation was completed within 365 days from the initial level of care determination and ensure accuracy. - OLTL maintains Administrative Authority over the evaluation and reevaluation processes by monitoring the timeliness and appropriateness of LOC evaluations and reevaluations referenced in the Quality Improvement section below. - g.
+The QMET reviews participant records to ensure the annual reevaluation was completed within 365 days from the initial level of care determination and ensure accuracy. - OLTL maintains Administrative Authority over the evaluation and reevaluation processes by monitoring the timeliness and appropriateness of LOC evaluations and reevaluations.
+This is referenced in the Quality Improvement section. - g.
 Reevaluation Schedule.
 Per 42 CFR §441.303(c)(4), reevaluations of the level of care required by a participant are conducted no less frequently than annually according to the following schedule (select one):

-\bigcirc Every three months
+Every three months

-\bigcirc Every six months
+Every six months

-• Every twelve months
+Every twelve months

+Other schedule

-\bigcirc Other schedule Specify the other schedule:
+Specify the other schedule:

-^

-- h.
+h.
 Qualifications of Individuals Who Perform Reevaluations.
-Specify the qualifications of individuals who perform reevaluations (select one): - The qualifications of individuals who perform reevaluations are the same as individuals who perform initial evaluations. - The qualifications are different.
+Specify the qualifications of individuals who perform reevaluations (select one):

+The qualifications of individuals who perform reevaluations are the same as individuals who perform initial evaluations.

+The qualifications are different.

 Specify the qualifications: